patricksurry/eastern-front-1941/README.md

 - update title/hover on click (for supply and zoc)

 - some indicator for zoc (both sides?) on click square

-- fogofwar option for enemy unit strength a la cartridge

 - no sound, e.g. maybe https://archive.org/details/MachineGunSoundEffects/Machine%2BGun%2B4.mp3 ?